DavePearce/Homepage/content/blog/2023/digging_eof.md

 A final point worth noting is that we can still introduce instructions such as `RJUMP` _when we know they don't actually break anything_.
-Essentially, we can analyse mainnet to check whether any bad situations (such as above) actually exist.
+Essentially, we could analyse mainnet to check whether any bad situations (such as above) actually exist.
 If not, then we're good to go!
-Or, if they do exist, we can repeat the analysis for a different opcode value (e.g. `0xe1` in this case).
-This approach works and was, for example, [used in determining the `0xEF` marker opcode](https://eips.ethereum.org/EIPS/eip-3541) used for EOF contracts.
-However, as more contracts are deployed and as more instructions are added to the EVM, it will get harder and harder to successfully apply this technique.
+Or, if they do exist, we could repeat the analysis for a different opcode value (e.g. `0xe1` in this case).
+This kind of approach has been used before (e.g. [for the `0xEF` marker opcode](https://eips.ethereum.org/EIPS/eip-3541)), however its unclear how well it would work in this case.
+Furthermore, as more contracts are deployed and as more instructions are added to the EVM, it gets harder and harder to successfully apply this technique.
+Thus, even if this could be used for adding `RJUMP`, its not a long term solution.